Ravoxsg/SummaReranker/README.md

 Note that for Reddit, we make a custom 80/10/10 train/val/test split.

-## Evaluation pipeline (assumes an already trained SummaReranker checkpoint)
+## EVALUATION pipeline (assumes an already trained SummaReranker checkpoint)

 ### 1 - Generate summary candidates
 SummaReranker takes as input a set of summary candidates from a given sequence-to-sequence model (PEGASUS, BART) and a given decoding method